 We need to allow each other to walk through the valleys each person is on, walking gently, speaking gently, and above all else LISTENING FULLY.
 This is one burden only Jesus can carry.

-When we seek to understand another’s heart, then we earn the right to help direct them when they wonder.
-But if one doesn’t LISTEN, misunderstands, and assumes incorrectly they can push the grieving one away and cause more damage and hurt.
+When we seek to understand another’s heart, then we earn the right to help direct them if and when they wonder.
+But if one doesn’t LISTEN, misunderstands, and assumes incorrectly, they can push the grieving one away and cause more damage and hurt.